vriesner/Cimmeria/PCs/Campaign 3/Cecilia Beleth Grim.md

 Adopted.
 Father is a scholar in Northern Oenata.
+![[Cecilia.png]]

 Older brother is Devan.
 One sibling Jyorashan.
 One sibling Warden.
 Another Devan.
 Little human sister.
-![[Cecilia.png]]

 Session 4: A massive being in the [[Blank]] reaches out to her.
 Perhaps the Blank itself?
 Warns her of something (an army?).
-She draws a woman with long blonde hair and feathers.
+She draws a woman with long blonde hair and feathers, which might be [[Sylvana]].

 |           | Campaign 3  |
 | --------- | ----------- |